Affine Supertrusses and Superbraces: Affine Supertrusses, their Morphisms and Examples

-We now proceed to present examples of affine supertrusses illustrating the constructions found earlier in this note. \begin{example} Consider $X = \mathbb{K}$, which we consider as an algebra with a single generator $1$.
+We now proceed to present examples of affine supertrusses illustrating the constructions found earlier in this note.
+We will examine supercotrusses that are finitely generated so we can present the constructions explicitly.
+However, in the general theory, there is no requirement for the superalgebras to be finitely generated. \begin{example} Consider $X = \mathbb{K}$, which we consider as an algebra with a single generator $1$.
 The only possible choice here for the superalgebra homomorphisms is

 The affine supertruss represented is understood as follows.
 Note $T(A) \cong \Hom_{\catname{SAlg}_{\mathbb{K}}}(\mathbb{K}, A)$ consists of the single map $s$ defined by $s(1) = 1_A$.
 Then we can read off the truss structure using the functor of points